intel/llvm/sycl/doc/SharedLibraries.md

 **NOTE**: If device code split is enabled, it seems reasonable to perform exports arrangement before device code split procedure.

-In orger to collect information about imported symbols `sycl-post-link` looks through LLVM IR and for each declared but not defined symbol records its name, except the following cases:
+In order to collect information about imported symbols `sycl-post-link` looks through LLVM IR and for each declared but not defined symbol records its name, except the following cases:
 - Declarations with `__` prefix in demangled name are not recorded as imported